-Participants of the search: Boris E. Slobtsov, Michael P. Sharavin, Vadim D. Brusnitsyn, Moises Akselrod, Evgeniy P. Maslennikov, Lev Nikitich Ivanov, Georgiy S. Ortykov
+Participants of the search: Boris Slobtsov, Michael Sharavin, Vadim Brusnitsyn, Moises Akselrod, Evgeniy Maslennikov, Lev Ivanov, Georgiy Ortyukov

 Initially the officials were hesitant to sound an alarm about hikers disappearances in Mt Otorten when they missed their day they were supposed to call.
 From Vizhay Blinov group that was mentioned in the Dyatlov diary on January 24 returned in the middle of February and reported a heavy snowstorm in the area of the Kholat Syakhl and future Dyatlov Pass.
 In light of this information it was assumed that hikers are spending these extra days somewhere in the safety near Dyatlov Pass.
 Risking lives to make extra miles do get back at the due date made no sense.
 Head of sport club of UPI, Lev Semyonovich Gordo, even lied about receiving a telegram from Dyatlov about the delay to calm parents of Dubinina and Kolevatov.
 He assumed that in few days the group of Igor Dyatlov is going to make it anyway.
 Relatives eventually forced to organize a search party by complaining to the local head of the Communist party.
 Negative publicity was unwanted and actions had to be taken.
 The head of the military department of UPI, Colonel Georgiy Semyonovich Ortyukov, took charge of search and rescue party.
 Many of students volunteered to search for their lost friends.
 Several rescue parties were sent to the region on February 21.
 One of these groups were headed by Blinov and another Sogrin.
 Both groups just returned from their trips and knew the conditions of the region.
 Another group of Vladislav Karelin was in the area and joined the search effort.
 Planes took off from Ivdel airport to search for the group from the air.

-On February 23 group of Boris Slobtzov was dropped near mount Otorten, a final destination for Dyatlov.
-The next day on February 24th they reached the mountain and came to conclusion that tourists never made it this far.
+On February 23 group of Boris Slobtsov was dropped near mount Otorten, a final destination for Dyatlov.
+The next day on February 24th they reached the mountain and came to conclusion that hikers never made it this far.
 Students did not find any records, flags or anything else that would indicate recent visit of the group.

 Official protocol report on the Tent from the Dyatlov group: